Hezekiah: Reign over Judah

 According to the Biblical narrative, Hezekiah assumed the throne of Judah at age 25 and reigned for 29 years.
-Some writers have proposed that Hezekiah served as coregent with his father Ahaz for about 14 years.
+Edwin R. Thiele, Leslie McFall, and William F. Albright proposed that Hezekiah served as coregent with his father Ahaz for about 14 years.
 Albright dates his sole reign as 715–687 BC, and by Thiele as 716–687 BC (the last ten years being a co-regency with his son Manasseh).

 Restoration of the Temple

-According to the Bible, Hezekiah purified and repaired the Solomon's Temple, purged its idols, and reformed the priesthood.
+According to the Bible, Hezekiah purified and repaired Solomon's Temple, purged its idols, and reformed the priesthood.
 In an effort to abolish idolatry from his kingdom, he destroyed the high places (or bamot) and the "bronze serpent" (or Nehushtan), recorded as being made by Moses, which had become objects of idolatrous worship.
 In place of the idolatry, Hezekiah centralized the worship of the sole God at the Temple in Jerusalem.
-Hezekiah also defeated the Philistines, "as far as Gaza and its territory", and resumed the Passover pilgrimage and the tradition of inviting the scattered tribes of Israel to take part in a Passover festival.
+He resumed the Passover pilgrimage and the tradition of inviting the tribes of Israel to take part in a Passover festival.